viere61/Resonate-Data-Lab-Website/manifesto/resonate-data-lab-manifesto.md

 - Sound holds, it pours, and connects
 - Sound is a witness to time

+## Catelyn's Sound Manifesto
+- Sound acts as reassurance for interaction.
+- Sound can be a means for expression (you in the present), understanding/awareness (of your surroundings), reflection (you in the past), and communication (you with others).
+- Sound reflects embodied space and time.
+- Sound can keep you present.
+- Sound acknowledges matter.
+- Sound shapes individuals/individuality.
+- Everyone has different experiences (past and present) with sound.
+- Sound is contradictory/multifaceted (ugly and beautiful, loud and quiet, sharp and soft, new and expected).

 ## Sarena's Sound is

 - Sound is the most direct medium of all.